FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 }
 ```
 ### Sensor
+since 1.9
-manage sensors (name to be changed in MangeSensor)
+manage sensors (name to be changed in ManageSensor)

 #### postDrone
+create a drone object with a field of view, a current aiming point a video stream
  * verb: POST
  * endpoint: /Sensor/postDrone
  * returns: uid

 #### parameters
+* Name: the name of the drone, will become also the name of the video stream.
- *  Range: the range of view of the sensor
+*  Range: the range  of view of the sensor in meters
-* Bearing: the direction in which the sensor is aimed
+* Bearing: the direction in which the sensor is aimed in degrees
-* FieldOfView: the field of view of the drone
+* FieldOfView: the field of view of the drone in degrees
-* VideoURLUID: the adress of the video stream
+* VideoURLUID: the address of the video stream.
+DJI drones only support RTMP protocol.
+YOu need to have FreeTAHub Video service active to see a stream.
 * longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal cohordinates, where *West 77.08* is equal to '-77.08' in the API
 * latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)
+* SPIName: the name of the target the UAS is currently aiming to
+* SPILongitude: longitude of target
+* SPILatitude: latitude of target

 ##### Example body